haxorof/vagrant-wsl-docker/README.md

 ## General usage tip

 After the you have setup everything and run the `vagrant up` once then from that point you can start and stop the box by explicitly specifying the ID.
-This ID can be found using the command `vagrant global-state`.
+This ID can be found using the command `vagrant global-status`.
 Using the ID will allow you to start, stop and reprovision the box from any location (you do not need to go to the directory of the Vagrantfile).

 ## Advanced